 The RLUS was re-exhibited from 19 September 2022 for four weeks.
-The Council advertised RLUS through different mediums including notice in Hamilton Spectator and letters to residents who made submissions previously.
-Receiving only one (1) submission during the public advertising period.
+The RLUS was advertised through several mediums including notice in Hamilton Spectator and letters to residents who made submissions previously.
+Only one (1) submission was received during the public advertising period.
 The submission raised concerns that the RLUS is responding to development pressures and issues not observed in Southern Grampians.